oldgooseberry/oldgooseberry.github.io/solns/old/old2.md

 # Solution

 If we spend a few minutes thinking about the wording of this problem, we might eventually hit on the phrase *"difference of two squares"*.
-From *Algebra*, what do this mean exactly.
+From *Algebra*, what does this mean exactly.
 This means we have something like

 $A^{2} - B^{2}$